 In the new L-shaped extension, the ground floor homes the large open-plan kitchen diner with supplementary spice kitchen, a spacious family room, a formal dining room and a games room, all furnished with plate glass folding doors to enjoy views out onto the mature garden.

-In addition to the roomy living space, our new design included some pretty impressive leisure facilities for the family: a comfortable cinema room in addition to a pool house with a jacuzzi and sauna located adjacent to the garage, once again overlooking the gardens.
+In addition to the roomy living space, our new design included some pretty impressive leisure facilities for the family: a comfortable cinema room in addition to a pool house with a jacuzzi and sauna located adjacent to the garage, again overlooking the gardens.

 Upstairs we can find the sleeping quarters for the family: a master suite with walk-in wardrobe and shared balcony overlooking the garden, a further three en-suite bedrooms and a flexible room to be used either as accommodation or for additional office space required.